How to Choose the Right Business Structure

 Another benefit of LLCs is their flexibility.
 An LLC can be formed by a single individual, or by multiple owners.
 They are also able to elect different tax statuses depending on the needs of the business.
 You can always form an LLC at the outset and change the tax status later on to that of a C corp or S corp.

-However, be careful when electing a new tax status for your LLC, since the IRS only allows you to do so once every five years.
+However, if you have already elected S-Corp status, be careful when electing a new tax status for your LLC, since the IRS will only allow you to designate an S-Corp status once again after five years.

 Trade Names and “Doing Business As” Names (DBAs)